Are you a busy mom in need of Elf on the Shelf ideas this holiday season?

 Don’t you think he looks tired?
 I bet he wanted a break.
 It’s a long fly to the North Pole!

-Or better yet, read and pin this post about what to say when your Elf forgets to move.
+Or better yet, read and pin 14 Reasons Your Elf Didn’t Move about what to say when your Elf forgets to move.

 Don’t let the Elf on the Shelf steal your Christmas spirit!